DennisTrujilloDev/savAuth/README.md

 How It's Made:
 This application uses the four CRUD methods (create, read, update and delete), communicating between the browser, the database, and the server to display messages created by the user.

+What I learned:
+I learned how to use passport in order to utilize user authentication.